Who am I? It’s simple. I am someone who is constantly in search of new and unique experiences.

-I’ve only been travel blogging for a short time, but I’ve been traveling and writing my whole life.
+I’ve been travel blogging for more than six years, but I’ve actually been traveling and writing my whole life.
 I’ve freelanced for dozens of regional and national publications such as Highlights for Children, Child Magazine, Boys’ Life, Capper’s, Personal Journaling, Dog Fancy, Wee Parents, Daughters’ Newsletter, Hole, German Life, and others.
 In addition, I wrote weekly columns, book reviews, restaurant reviews, feature articles, and advertorials for the Cox Newspaper Group from 2005-2008.

 I’ve always been a writer.
 I’ll always be a writer.
 If you want me to write about your venue, attraction, or area, please contact me at firstname.lastname@example.org.

 If you’d like a sampling of other things I’ve written, you can find that here.
 I hope you like what you read and keep coming back to Browsing The Atlas for more!

 Tybee Island, Georgia – Viator Travel Blog

 48 Hours in Manchester – Viator Travel Blog

 How I Became a Restaurant Reviewer, NOT a Food Critic – Writers Weekly

 Bringing Books to Life – Bay Parent Magazine

 Gaston County Cornhole – Hole Magazine

 Chess: Getting More Girls on the Board – Daughters Newsletter